Earnhardt pulls away late for 2nd win of season

 “I feel like I’m such a lucky guy to have this second opportunity again to be competitive,” Earnhardt said.

-But for as strong as he ran in the No. 88 Chevrolet, Keselowski gift-wrapped this win when he yielded the lead with five laps left in a desperate attempt to clear debris from his grille and cool his overheated engine.
+As strong as Earnhardt ran in the No. 88 Chevrolet, Keselowski gift-wrapped the win when he yielded the lead with five laps left in a desperate attempt to clear debris from his grille and cool his overheated engine.

-Keselowski’s gamble backfired — he couldn’t get the draft needed from the lapped traffic to clear his car and make one final pass for the win on Earnhardt.
+Keselowski’s gamble backfired — he couldn’t get the draft needed from the lapped traffic to clear his car and make one final pass on Earnhardt for the win.
 Keselowski’s No. 2 Ford still had the oomph in the engine needed to finish the race, and he had his second-straight runner-up finish.

 “It was definitely a mistake because the engine made it,” Keselowski said, rubbing his face.
 “It probably shouldn’t have.”

-Junior shook off the rising red gauges in the No. 88 that could have had his car meet a similar fate as Keselowski.
+Junior shook off the rising red gauges in the No. 88 that could have had his car meet a similar fate.

 “They were still within good reason to stand on it and give it hell,” he said.